Manufacturing Tolerances for Standard Steel Doors and Frames

 7.3.1 Cutout Depth at Frame or Door Faces

-In order to allow for field adjustment, usually accomplished by shimming, hardware cutouts (such as hinges) that extend from door edges around to faces or from frame rabbet around to faces are allowed to exceed mortise depth by 1/16˝.
-See Paragraph 7 for examples of common hinge shimming procedures.
+To allow for field adjustments, typically accomplished by shimming, hardware cutouts (such as hinges) that extend from door edges around to faces or from frame rabbet around to faces are allowed to exceed mortise depth by 1/16˝.

 7.3.2 Depth for Recessed or Concealed Hardware